 A Hot Lunch Program will be available to all students.
 The elementary students will have the choice of the main entree, a peanut butter sandwich, or a salad each day, unless otherwise specified on the monthly menu.
-Grades 2-6: After students have eaten their lunch, seconds will be sold as an a la carte item daily as they are available.
-Additional milk can also be purchased.

 Lunch Prices subject to change